marltrill/HomeLocator/README.md

 * Finished weighted grids with proximity rasters at finer resolution (15mx15m) and added supermarkets data.
 Working on processing public transport data -05.11.2021 MLT
 * Added public transport stations, public transport stops, restaurants and theatres to the weighted grids.
 Working on adding cinemas.
 Got crime rate data -05.14.2021 MLT
 * Built Sliders for testing.
 'Commit Search' button now applies weighted grid coloring scheme (weights are random right now) -05.16.2021 ABP
-* Added cinemas to the weighted grids.
+* Added cinemas and kindergartens to the weighted grids.
 Filtered political parties data per municipality (see images below and feel free to check if they're ok, specially the political parties one as I'm not danish hahah) 05.18.21 MLT

 ### Data Processing-20.03.21 MLT :